Groups and Monoids

 Iteration

-If a group is defined by generators (i.e. hasgens(G) returns true) an important aspect of this interface is the iteration over a group.
+If a group/monoid is defined by generators (i.e. hasgens(M) returns true) an important aspect of this interface is the iteration over a group.

-Iteration over infinite objects seem to be useful only when the returned elements explore the whole group.
-To be precise, for the free group $F_2 = ⟨a,b⟩$, one could implement iteration by sequence
+Iteration over infinite objects seem to be useful only when the returned elements explore the whole group or monoid.
+To be precise, for the example of the free group $F_2 = ⟨a,b⟩$, one could implement iteration by sequence

 \[a, a^2, a^3, \ldots,\]